Dosage Form: tablet

 In addition to dermatologic reactions, allergic reactions such as angioedema, arthralgia, myalgia and vasculitis have been reported.

-Overdosage of sulfonylureas, including glyburide, can produce hypoglycemia.
+Overdosage of sulfonylureas, including Glyburide Tablets, can produce hypoglycemia.
 Mild hypoglycemic symptoms, without loss of consciousness or neurological findings, should be treated aggressively with oral glucose and adjustments in drug dosage and/or meal patterns.
 Close monitoring should continue until the physician is assured that the patient is out of danger.
 Severe hypoglycemic reactions with coma, seizure, or other neurological impairment occur infrequently, but constitute medical emergencies requiring immediate hospitalization.
 If hypoglycemic coma is diagnosed or suspected, the patient should be given a rapid intravenous injection of concentrated (50%) glucose solution.
 This should be followed by a continuous infusion of a more dilute (10%) glucose solution at a rate which will maintain the blood glucose at a level above 100 mg/dL.
 Patients should be closely monitored for a minimum of 24 to 48 hours, since hypoglycemia may recur after apparent clinical recovery.

-Usual Starting Dose:
+Usual Starting Dose

-The suggested starting dose of Glyburide Tablets (micronized) is 1.5 to 3 mg daily, administered with breakfast or the first main meal.
-Those patients who may be more sensitive to hypoglycemic drugs should be started at 0.75 mg daily.
-(See PRECAUTIONS Section for patients at increased risk.)
+The usual starting dose of Glyburide Tablets is 2.5 to 5 mg daily, administered with breakfast or the first main meal.
+Those patients who may be more sensitive to hypoglycemic drugs should be started at 1.25 mg daily.
+(See PRECAUTIONS section for patients at increased risk.)
 Failure to follow an appropriate dosage regimen may precipitate hypoglycemia.
 Patients who do not adhere to their prescribed dietary and drug regimen are more prone to exhibit unsatisfactory response to therapy.Transfer from Other Hypoglycemic Therapy Patients Receiving Other Oral Antidiabetic Therapy

-Patients should be retitrated when transferred from Glyburide Tablets (nonmicronized) or other oral hypoglycemic agents.
-The initial daily dose should be 1.5 to 3 mg.
-When transferring patients from oral hypoglycemic agents other than chlorpropamide to Glyburide Tablets (micronized), no transition period and no initial or priming dose are necessary.
-When transferring patients from chlorpropamide, particular care should be exercised during the first two weeks because the prolonged retention of chlorpropamide in the body and subsequent overlapping drug effects may provoke hypoglycemia.
+Transfer of patients from other oral antidiabetic regimens to Glyburide Tablets should be done conservatively and the initial daily dose should be 2.5 to 5 mg.
+When transferring patients from oral hypoglycemic agents other than chlorpropamide to Glyburide Tablets, no transition period and no initial or priming dose are necessary.
+When transferring patients from chlorpropamide, particular care should be exercised during the first two weeks because the prolonged retention of chlorpropamide in the body and subsequent overlapping drug effects may provoke hypoglycemia.Patients Receiving Insulin

-Some Type II diabetic patients being treated with insulin may respond satisfactorily to Glyburide Tablets (micronized).
-If the insulin dose is less than 20 units daily, substitution of Glyburide Tablets (micronized) 1.5 to 3 mg as a single daily dose may be tried.
-If the insulin dose is between 20 and 40 units daily, the patient may be placed directly on Glyburide Tablets, (micronized) 3 mg daily as a single dose.
-If the insulin dose is more than 40 units daily, a transition period is required for conversion to Glyburide Tablets (micronized).
-In these patients, insulin dosage is decreased by 50% and Glyburide Tablets (micronized) 3 mg daily is started.
-Please refer to Titration to Maintenance Dose for further explanation.
+Some Type II diabetic patients being treated with insulin may respond satisfactorily to Glyburide Tablets.
+If the insulin dose is less than 20 units daily, substitution of Glyburide Tablets 2.5 to 5 mg as a single daily dose may be tried.
+If the insulin dose is between 20 and 40 units daily, the patient may be placed directly on Glyburide Tablets 5 mg daily as a single dose.
+If the insulin dose is more than 40 units daily, a transition period is required for conversion to Glyburide Tablets.
+In these patients, insulin dosage is decreased by 50% and Glyburide Tablets 5 mg daily is started.
+Please refer to Titration to Maintenance Dose for further explanation.Patients Receiving Colesevelam

-Titration to Maintenance Dose:
+Titration to Maintenance Dose

-The usual maintenance dose is in the range of 0.75 to 12 mg daily, which may be given as a single dose or in divided doses (See Dosage Interval section).
-Dosage increases should be made in increments of no more than 1.5 mg at weekly intervals based upon the patient's blood glucose response.
+The usual maintenance dose is in the range of 1.25 to 20 mg daily, which may be given as a single dose or in divided doses (See Dosage Interval section).
+Dosage increases should be made in increments of no more than 2.5 mg at weekly intervals based upon the patient's blood glucose response.

-Concomitant Glyburide and Metformin Therapy:
+Concomitant Glyburide and Metformin Therapy

-Glyburide Tablets (micronized) should be added gradually to the dosing regimen of patients who have not responded to the maximum dose of metformin monotherapy after four weeks (see Usual Starting Dose and Titration to Maintenance Dose).
+Glyburide Tablets should be added gradually to the dosing regimen of patients who have not responded to the maximum dose of metformin monotherapy after four weeks (see Usual Starting Dose and Titration to Maintenance Dose).
 Refer to metformin package insert.